Common Real Estate Questions for Buyers & Sellers

 One of the most enticing things about working in real estate is that you can become involved in a wide range of truly fascinating areas – everything from sales to construction to marketing to customer service – all in support of one of the most beautiful things you may ever see in this life: helping an individual or family find the perfect home or location for them.

 At the end of the day, even with all of the technology that is now at our disposal, this is still largely a people business that is rooted in personal relationships.
 Real estate agents often develop very strong, close relationships with their customers over the course of their purchases and home searches – so it can be a very satisfying, if sometimes bittersweet, feeling when a purchase is finally made and the property search process comes to an end.
 There are few greater feelings of accomplishment than helping that person secure the right place for their needs.

 There is often, of course, a lot of freedom which attracts many to the real estate field to begin with.
-Shackled down with a 9-5 job in an office, many love the idea of working when they want to, with no upper ceiling on what they can hope to earn.
+Shackled down with a 9-5 job in an office, many love the idea of working when they want to, with no ceiling on what they can hope to earn.
 This is indeed one of the most powerful benefits of working in real estate, but be warned – it also means that you need to be incredibly self-motivated and entrepreneurial.
-With nobody breathing over your neck to meet a quota, it will be up to you to maintain your drive and commitment to succeed, even when you would perhaps rather be doing or anything else.
-As long as you self-motivated and truly love the thrill of the chase that comes with the real estate game, there are few professions that are anywhere near as exciting and fulfilling.
+With nobody breathing down your neck to meet a quota, it will be up to you to maintain your drive and commitment to succeed, even when you would perhaps rather be doing anything else.
+As long as you are self-motivated and truly love the thrill of the chase that comes with the real estate game, there are few professions that are anywhere near as exciting and fulfilling.

 Can a realtor represent both the buyer and seller?